Ernie Cope

-Ernie Cope (born July 17, 1969) is currently the competition director at JTG Daugherty Racing.
+Ernie Cope (born July 17, 1969) is currently the competition director at Hyak Motorsports.
 He is a former American stock car racing crew chief and a former competitor in the NASCAR Winston Cup Series, Craftsman Truck Series and Winston West Series.
 He is also the cousin of 1990 Daytona 500 champion, Derrike Cope.

 Driving career

-He began his professional career at the age of 19 in the NASCAR Northwest Tour, winning the series' most popular driver award in 1994.
-In 1995 he moved to the Winston West Series and won Rookie of the Year honors as well as the Most Popular Driver award.
+He began his professional career at the age of nineteen in the NASCAR Northwest Tour, winning the series' most popular driver award in 1994.
+In 1995, he moved to the Winston West Series and won Rookie of the Year honors as well as the Most Popular Driver award.
 Also that year he attempted to make his Winston Cup debut at Sears Point Raceway, as part of a combination race between the Winston Cup and Winston West series, but failed to qualify.
-He was able to qualify for the fall combination race at Phoenix International Raceway; however, he qualified last in the 44 car field, taking a provisional, and was the first car out of the race, retiring after 19 laps due to engine failure.
+He was able to qualify for the fall combination race at Phoenix International Raceway; however, he qualified last in the 44 car field, taking a provisional, and was the first car out of the race, retiring after nineteen laps due to engine failure.
 It would be his only Cup Series start.

-In 1996 he raced in four Craftsman Truck Series races, all in the western United States with a best finish of 19th at Portland International Raceway.
+In 1996 he raced in four Craftsman Truck Series races, all in the western United States with a best finish of nineteenth at Portland International Raceway.
 He finished 57th in points.
 He made one start each in 1997 and 1998 and made four starts in 1999 with a best finish of 22nd at Evergreen Speedway; he finished 49th in points that season, his best points finish in the series.